withtally/dao.new/README.md

 The project is organized as a monorepo with the following packages:

-## contracts-frontend
+## minter-admin-frontend

-The contracts-frontend package is a webapp for running an admin and mint page.
+The minter-admin-frontend package is a webapp for running an admin and mint page.

 ## hardhat